abramadams/dao/README.md

 Using the built-in methods for CRUD provides some benefits such as being database agnostic, providing optional "onFinish" callbacks functions, transaction logging (for custom replication).

+The second part (BaseModelObject.cfc) adds a layer of ORM type functionality, plus more.

 # Installation
 Copy the "database" folder `(/src/com/database)` into your project (or into the folder you place your components)